An Introduction to Gulp.js - SitePoint

 Image Task

-This is best demonstrated with an example so let’s create a basic task which compresses images and copies them to the appropriate
+This is best demonstrated with an example, so let’s create a basic task that compresses images and copies them to the appropriate

 build folder.
 Since this process could take time, we’ll only compress new and modified files.
-Two plug-ins can help us: gulp-newer and gulp-imagemin.
+Two plugins can help us: gulp-newer and gulp-imagemin.
 Install them from the command-line:

 npm install gulp-newer gulp-imagemin --save-dev

-We can now reference both modules the top of
+We can now reference both modules at the top of

 gulpfile.js:

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!